Safwan M. Masri

-Safwan M. Masri is a Jordanian professor, senior academic administrator, global educator, and scholar of education in the Arab World.
-He is the current Dean of Georgetown University School of Foreign Service in Qatar.
+Safwan M. Masri is a Palestinian-Jordanian-American professor, senior academic administrator, global educator, and scholar of education in the Arab World.
+He is the current Dean of Georgetown University in Qatar.
 Previously, he served as Executive Vice President for Global Centers and Global Development at Columbia University and was head of Columbia Global Centers (2011–2022) as well as director of Columbia Global Center in Amman since its founding in 2009.

+Masri's tenure at Georgetown's campus in Qatar witnessed faculty expansion by 50 percent, strengthening and expanding the academic offerings at the Qatar campus.
+He also led GU-Q to introduce a new major, Science, Technology and International Affairs, marking a milestone in the diversity of academic offerings.
+His tenure saw GU-Q's applicant pool grow four-folds, and the admit rate was at a historic low of less than 9 percent for the Class of 2030.
+He is lauded for expanding campus cooperation between Georgetown in DC and Georgetown in Qatar, and for the renewal of a ten-year partnership with Qatar Foundation, securing the future of Georgetown in the region.

 Life and career

 Masri earned his B.S. in 1982 and his M.S. in 1984 in Industrial Engineering from Purdue University.
 In 1988, he was awarded a Ph.D. in Industrial Engineering and Engineering Management from Stanford University.

 Masri joined Columbia University in 1988 as a professor of operations management at Columbia Business School, where he served as vice dean from 1993-2006.
 Previously, he was a visiting professor at INSEAD, and taught at Stanford University and Santa Clara University.

 At the request of King Abdullah II of Jordan, Masri led the effort to establish King's Academy in Jordan, the first coeducational boarding school in the Middle East, and was founding chairman of its board of trustees.
 An advisor to Queen Rania Al Abdullah of Jordan, Masri was founding chairman of the Queen Rania Teacher Academy.

 Masri currently holds a senior research scholar appointment at Columbia's School of International and Public Affairs (SIPA).